- Purpose

 Note: Institutional plans must have evidence of engagement with relevant communities and families for the purpose of creating a child safe environment. |

-B. | Ensuring all staff and volunteers receive relevant cultural training so they have an understanding of Aboriginal culture, and an appreciation for culturally sensitive issues |
+B. | Ensuring all staff and volunteers receive relevant cultural training so they have an understanding of Aboriginal culture, and an appreciation for culturally sensitive issues. |

 Director, People and Culture Executive Deans/Deans Directors/Managers |